Murder of the Goldmark family: Accusations of Communism

 In 1962, while Goldmark prepared for his fourth re-election, he was accused by two local newspapers of being a Communist sympathizer.

 In the "Catching Up With John" editorial in the Tonasket Tribune by editor Ashley Holden, John Goldmark was accused of being complicit in “a monstrous conspiracy to remake America into a totalitarian state which would throttle freedom and crush individual initiative.”
 On another occasion, Holden described Goldmark as "the idol of the Pinkos and ultra-liberals who infest every session of the legislature."
 Holden and other confederates used as arguments in their campaign the fact that Charles Goldmark went to the liberal Reed College and that Sally, during the Great Depression, joined the Communist Party of the United States (CPUSA).
 Sally's interest in folk music was also cited as evidence of her communist sympathies.
-Former Republican state legislator and former chairman of the State Un-American Activities Committee Albert F. Canwell, in a taped interview, accused Sally of having belonged to the CPUSA in 1948 - five years later than when she claimed to have left the party.
+Former Republican state legislator and former chairman of the Washington State Un-American Activities Committee Albert F. Canwell, in a taped interview, accused Sally of having belonged to the CPUSA in 1948 - five years later than when she claimed to have left the party.
 Canwell once referred to Sally Goldmark as a "lesbian communist."

 On August 23, 1962, a "non-political" rally was held at an Okanogan American Legion hall, presided over by Loris Gillespie, a local orchardist and former county Republican chairman.
 Gillespie accused the American Civil Liberties Union, of whose state committee John Goldmark was a member, of being a Communist front.
 Ashley Holden published the article "Commie Front Exposed by Al Canwell in Legion Talk" about this incident in the same Tonasket Tribune issue along with his editorial "Catching Up With John."
 After this 1962 political campaign smear, John Goldmark lost the nomination of his party.

-The Goldmark's then hired attorney William Lee Dwyer and sued Holden and his allies for libel, winning $40,000 (U.S.) in damages - this ruling was later reversed on the basis of New York Times Co. v.
-Sullivan, a ruling which stated, although the accusations were clearly false, there wasn't evidence they were done with malice.
+The Goldmarks then hired attorney William Lee Dwyer and sued Holden and his allies for libel, winning $40,000 (U.S.) in damages.
+This ruling was later reversed on the basis of New York Times Co. v.
+Sullivan in a ruling which stated that, although the accusations were clearly false, there was no evidence they were done with malice.

 The Goldmark family later moved to Seattle.
-John Goldmark never held political office again.
-He died in 1979, of cancer, in Seattle.
+John Goldmark never held political office again and died in 1979 of cancer.
 Sally Goldmark died in early 1985.